nricciardi/pave-guard/slides-summary.md

 We train the model aggregating all stored telemetries in process phase, in order to obtain enough records.
 Internal road cracks and potholes models are trained on respectively datasets, using a GridSearch of scikit-learn to find more suitable model type and hyper-parameters.

-Surprisingly, we have noticed that linear models also obtain good performances.
+Surprisingly, we have noticed that linear models also obtain good performances, but currently we are using a decision tree.

 To make predictions, every day we scrape roads in which there was a DynamicGuard transit.
 StaticGuards don't need to be present on those roads.